Understanding the unconscious aspects of interpersonal communication in skills for sales.

-Saying the right thing, in the right way, to increase confidence and move a customer forward is an elusive aspect of strong interpersonal skills.
+Saying the right thing, in the right way, to increase confidence and move a customer forward is an elusive aspect of skills for sales.

 If we could train our unconscious mind to work in harmony with our purpose more of the time, almost anything ought to be possible.